How to Auto-Index Incoming Emails into Your Knowledge Base

 - For PDFs, call the pdf connector's

-extract-texttool, then pass the result to a Knowledge embed step. - For CSVs, call csv
+extract-texttool, then pass the result into the Document Input of a Knowledge embed step. - For CSVs, call csv

 parsefollowed by csvto-json, then embed a summary plus a sample of rows. - For JSON, use json